 - You may not orgasm like you did before.
 Sex used to be more pleasurable before the baby and while you expected some changes, you now find that you don’t orgasm like you used to and especially not by simple intercourse.
 Your pelvic floor may be weakened and that’s why you’re not feeling it like you used to.

 - Has your partner pointed out any difference?
 If you don’t have any of the big issues that come with having a loose vagina, you may want to pay attention to your partner.
 Maybe you are the kind of woman who isn’t that into intercourse anyway, but your husband most likely is.
 He may feel a difference when it comes to your sex life, so if you’re concerned about your vagina being loose, reach out to him and find out what he has to say.
+You may want to look into whether or not vagina tightening creams actually work.

 - Do things look out of place?
 This may not happen for everyone, but after having had your child and gone through recovery, have you checked down there?
 How do things look?
 For the most part, they should go back to normal.
 What if they haven’t?
 While this doesn’t necessarily mean that you have a loose vagina, perhaps it doesn’t look like it did before.
 This may be concerning for you as well.